TaylanUB/zisp/html/notes/nan.md

     { pointer == 0x1, foreign == 0x0, indirect: u1, rest: u49 }

+Should these indirect pointers objects be mutable, then they may contain a null pointer; the forbidden zero value is avoided through the fact that the indirect bit is set.

+Hmm, indirect pointers may instead become weak pointers at some point!
+This would fit perfectly since they can contain null.

 Direct or indirect makes no difference to the fact that the pointer value will be 8-byte aligned, so we still have 4 bits for more information about what's being pointed to.
 Also, since the actual pointer value can never be